Austin’s Rad Array of Theatre Companies

 VENUES THAT IMPORT TOURING SHOWS INTO AUSTIN ~ present and generally do not produce:

 Texas Performing Arts (TPA): Led by the magnanimous Bob Bursey, TPA is Austin’s cornerstone performing arts organization.
 Its multi-venue complex on the UT campus includes the 2,900-seat Bass Concert Hall.
-TPA partners generously with local artists and orgs (including ATX Theatre and Fusebox Festival).
+TPA partners generously with local artists and orgs (including ATX Theatre, Summer Stock Austin, and Fusebox Festival).
 Thanks to its status as a Broadway League theatre, TPA is Austin’s home for Broadway Across America tours, and hosts the Heller Awards for Young Artists (HAYAs), enabling the winners to attend “The Jimmies” in NYC.

 The Long Center: This iconic campus's 2,442-seat Dell Hall is home to Austin’s civic Symphony/Opera/Ballet companies (which raised the money to build it).
-Between events produced by those Big Three, Long Center programmers fill in with touring comedy, celebrity speakers, musicians, etc. Operationally, the Long Center has always operated at a loss due to its restrictive founding agreement with the Big Three.
-To shore up the deficit, the Long Center currently serves as a third-party administrator for the City of Austin's Heritage, Music, and Arts Grant programs.
-Unfortunately, only a few local theatre companies can afford to rent the smaller black box venue on this campus, The Rollins Theatre.
-As its mission statement says, the Long Center boasts impressive views of the city.
+Between events produced by those Big Three, Long Center programmers fill in with touring comedy, celebrity speakers, musicians, etc. Unfortunately, only a few local theatre companies can afford to rent the smaller black box venue on this campus, The Rollins Theatre.

 Sapien Ceremonies/Grotto 101 Performance Lab